-Welcome to The Art House, a not-for-profit arts cafe, gallery and venue in the heart of Southampton.
+Welcome to The Art House – an art cafe, gallery and venue in the heart of Southampton.
 We bring people together over art, tea and cake.

 Martin Figura…. a poet, teacher, retired army major, qualified accountant (winner of the 1976 RAPC Apprentice College Accounting Prize), Randy Newman fan and photographer; but mostly a poet.
 Helen Ivory is editor for The Poetry Archive & of the webzine Ink Sweat & Tears, Course Director for Creative Writing for Continuing Education at UEA and lives in Norwich with her husband, Martin Figura, where they run Café Writers – a live literature organization.
 BOOK HERE